matrxx/AutonAI/README.md

 • Better LLM

-  --> Try a better LLM to upgrade the overall AI framework of AutonAI
+  --> LLM upgrade to boost the overall AI framework of AutonAI (currently implementing Llama3.3) 🛠️

   --> Optimize it for the multiple agent tasks